tobozo/M5Stack-SD-Updater/README.md

 <br />

 **Micro SD Card (TF Card)** - formatted using FAT32.
 Max size 32 Gb.
-SDCard is recommended but the SDUpdater supports other filesystems such as SD_MMC, SPIFFS, LittleFS and PSRamFS.
+SDCard is recommended but the SDUpdater supports other filesystems such as SdFat, SD_MMC and LittleFS (SPIFFS will soon be deprecated).

 <br />